-Teen jailed for giving children ecstasy
+Teen detained for giving children ecstasy

 "It has to be marked as a matter of deterrence, if nothing else."

-Moffat tried to hug his parents before being led to the cells.

-The parents of one of the boys who took the ecstasy were in court to see Moffat sentenced and said he deserved custody, although they felt sorry for his parents.
+The parents of one of the boys who took the ecstasy were in court to see the teenager sentenced and said he deserved custody, although they felt sorry for his parents.

 The victim's mother, 38, said: "I could have strangled him at the time.
 We were warned that he could walk away from this with a bit of community service or a suspended sentence but he deserved what he got."